LOGANSWP/Recipe.ai/README.md

 ## API Development Guide

-This guide provides a concise guide for developers working on the Recipe.ai project, including startup process, API development workflow, and project structure.
+This guide provides a concise reference for developers working on the Recipe.ai project, including startup process, API development workflow, and project structure.

 ---